KYC Onboarding for the Clients a Private Bank Can't Afford to Lose

 The compliance system was designed for compliance, not for the people around it.

-The job is not making KYC easy.
-It is making it feel right for a private wealth client while keeping every check that matters intact.
+The design goal isn't making KYC easy.
+It's making it feel proportionate to the relationship while keeping every check that genuinely matters intact.

 02. Research and Discovery